 West Nile Virus

 West Nile virus (WNV) is a potentially serious illness.
-Experts believe WNV is established as a seasonal epidemic in North America that flares up in the summer and continues into the fall.
-WNV season runs June 1-Nov.
-1.
+WNV has been established as a seasonal epidemic that generally runs June 1 to Nov.
+1. Click on this interactive map to view reported WNV cases across California.

 How WNV IS Spread to Humans?